KaliedaRik/Scrawl-canvas/docs/reference/sc-dom-artefacts.md

 + Groups and the cascade as part of the Display cycle

 ## Additional Canvas artefact notes
+SC will wrap `<canvas>` elements into **Canvas artefact objects** under the following conditions:
++ Any `<canvas>` element with a `data-scrawl-canvas` attribute discovered in the DOM during page initialization.
++ The dev-user adds a new `<canvas>` element to the web page using the `scrawl.addCanvas()` function.
++ The `<canvas>` element is defined as part of a component in a front end framework - React, Angular, Vue, Svelte, etc - and the component code includes an invocation to `scrawl.getCanvas('canvas-id-string')` as part of the component's mount functionality.

 ### Changes made to the `<canvas>` DOM element as SC wraps it
 SC makes extensive changes to the `<canvas>` DOM element as part of its wrapping functionality. **These changes are essential as they give SC the power to make the `<canvas>` element both responsive, and more accessible.**